Gineton2/csc317-termproject-Gineton2/README.md

 ## Build Instructions
 1. Navigate to `application` directory in the terminal.
 2. Run `npm install` to install all dependencies (requires Node.js, npm).
-3. Run either `npm proj-init` (database structure export) or `npm proj-init-with-data` (database structure & data export) to initialize the database.
+3. Run either `npm run proj-init` (database structure export, no data) or `npm run proj-init-with-data` (database structure export with sample data) to initialize the database.

+Note: `public/images` directory will include sample data for the `proj-init-with-data` script.
+Delete files in directory to use your own images.

 ## Run Instructions
 1. Navigate to `application` directory in the terminal.
 2. Run `npm start` to start the server.
-Alternatively, run `nodemon` if available.
+Alternatively, run `nodemon`, if available.